Department of Labor Logo United States Department of Labor

 Education

-Nuclear technicians typically need an associate’s degree, or they may have equivalent experience from serving in the military—specifically, the U.S. Navy.
-Many community colleges and technical institutes offer associate’s degree programs in nuclear science, nuclear technology, or related fields.
+Nuclear technicians typically need an associate’s degree to enter the occupation.
+Some community colleges and technical institutes offer programs in nuclear science, nuclear technology, or related fields.
 Students study nuclear energy, radiation, and the equipment and components used in nuclear power plants and laboratories.
 Other coursework includes mathematics, physics, and chemistry.

 Training

-Training varies with the technician’s previous experience and education.
+The length of training varies with the technician’s experience and education.
 Most training programs last between 6 months and 2 years.
-Nuclear technicians go through additional training and education throughout their careers to keep up with advances in nuclear science and technology.
+Nuclear technicians train throughout their careers to keep up with advances in nuclear science and technology.

 Licenses, Certifications, and Registrations